 There can be a lot of anxiety about receiving malware, spams, and getting scammed through SMS messages.
 Scammers only have one goal in mind: to steal your data for their own benefit.
 It’s important to be more dubious of any SMS messages you receive that aren’t from the people or brands that you trust.
 There’s no harm in being diligent and careful to keep yourself from doing something you’ll regret.

-Scams won’t ever stop coming.
+When all’s said and done, keep in mind that scams won’t ever stop coming.
 You can get rid of a few, but more schemes will pop up again in the future as motivated hackers become more sophisticated in their methods.